2025 Supercopa de España de Baloncesto: Real Madrid vs. La Laguna Tenerife

 Real Madrid, in Sergio Scariolo's debut as head coach, managed to beat La Laguna Tenerife (72–71) in the final moments thanks to two free throws from Argentine Gabriel Deck, in a clash that Tenerife let slip away after leading by fourteen points.
 Therefore, Los Blancos qualified to its eighth consecutive supercup final after salvaging a very lukewarm game against La Laguna Tenerife.
 The team from Canary Islands came within one final shot from Jaime Fernández of taking the victory, but the guard's three-pointer fell short, and his team was eliminated.
 Sergio Scariolo qualified to his fourth final as Real Madrid coach, the last in 2001.
 The recently signed Trey Lyles and the young power forward Izan Almansa were left out to play and the most notable were the aforementioned Deck (12 points and 19 PIR), Edy Tavares (eight points and seven rebounds) and Andrés Feliz at specific moments in the fourth quarter.

 Final

-Valencia Basket defeated Real Madrid (94–98) and was crowned supercup champion for the second time in its history after winning a thrilling final, featuring a intense and close match.
-Spanish point guard Sergio de Larrea stood out, scoring 21 points and being named the tournament's MVP, and American shooting guard Kameron Taylor also shone in his former home arena, scoring 17 points.
-Pedro Martínez's team thwarted Scariolo's second title with Real Madrid, which were playing in its eighth consecutive supercup final and seeking their eleventh crown in this tournament.
-Valencia managed to lift their second supercup trophy by being more decisive in the most tense moments.
-More than 20 PIRs of both Taylor and de Larrea stole the spotlight, but the team from Valencia put together a very complete tournament that demonstrates the exciting project they are aiming for this year, coinciding with the inauguration of its new arena, the Roig Arena.
-Scariolo decided to leave out Chuma Okeke and bring in Canadian power forward Trey Lyles, who made his debut with solid playing time.
-For Valencia Basket, center Neal Sako arrived in time, although it also had significant drops like Jean Montero, Xabier López-Arostegui, and Yankuba Sima, among others.
+Valencia Basket defeated Real Madrid (94–98) and was crowned supercup champion for the second time in its history after winning the final.
+Spanish point guard Sergio de Larrea scored 21 points and was named the tournament's MVP.
+American shooting guard Kameron Taylor also scored 17 points.
+Pedro Martínez's team beat Scariolo's second title with Real Madrid, which were playing in its eighth consecutive supercup final and seeking their eleventh crown in this tournament.
+Valencia lifted their second supercup trophy.